 When Courses and Coaching Aren’t Quite Right

-Sometimes, an online course that you teach yourself is exactly what the doctor ordered.
+Sometimes, an online course is exactly what the doctor ordered.

 Need to learn about photo editing or finding the right hashtags?
 You’ll be able to find an online course that shows you the ins and outs.

 Sometimes, a business coach is what you need.

 A one-on-one experience with a subject matter expert who tailors everything they know about their niche for your business.
 You’ll need to pay a pretty penny for a good one, but you’ll get personalized attention.

 But what if you need to learn about many business topics, not just one, and at the exact moment that you need that particular info, not when it comes up in the curriculum?

 And what if you want to have real conversations with several people who know their stuff, not self-study by watching videos and doing worksheets?